thelia/thelia.github.io/en/documentation/modules/hooks/hooks_list.md

 - **order-delivery.form-top** : at the top of the form
 - **order-delivery.form-bottom** : at the bottom of the form
 - **order-delivery.bottom** : at the bottom
-- **order-delivery.after-javascript-initialization** : after javascript initialisation
+- **order-delivery.javascript-initialization** : after javascript initialisation
 - **order-delivery.stylesheet** : CSS stylesheet
 - **order-delivery.after-javascript-include** : after javascript include
 - **order-delivery.extra** : extra area (*by module*)